Providing healthcare on the street

 Care

-• Testing and treatment for infections such as STIs, HIV, Hepatitis C, and COVID
+• Testing and treatment for STIs, HIV, Hepatitis C, and COVID

-• Psychiatric assessment and support for people with severe mental illness or other mental health issues
+• Psychiatric care for people with severe mental illness or other mental health issues

-• Overdose follow-up and linkage to harm reduction services, substance use treatment services, and Medication for Addiction Treatment including low-threshold buprenorphine
+• Overdose follow-up and linkage to harm reduction services, substance use treatment and medication for addiction treatment, including low-threshold buprenorphine

-• Low threshold palliative, end of life care for patients with life threatening conditions who are unable or need support to access traditional palliative/ hospice care
+• Low-threshold palliative care for patients with life threatening conditions who are unable or need support to access traditional palliative/ hospice care

 Street Medicine Nurse visits a patient who recently moved into supportive housing